-Pull back on the oral dispenser plunger to your prescribed dose.
+Pull back on the oral dispenser plunger to your prescribed dose to fill the syringe with air.

 Insert the tip of the oral dispenser into the bottle adapter.

 While holding the bottle with 1 hand, push down on the oral dispenser plunger with your other hand to push air into the bottle.